taddison/personal-site/content/blog/2018/10/mitigating-service_broker_waitfor_manager-latch-waits/index.md

 - The number of readers per-queue will scale as there are more messages to process
 - The way readers interact with the queue is via the [waitfor] keyword
 - This pattern is used for both dialogs (two-way) and fire and forget (one-way) messaging
-- Dialog's are typically latency sensitive (we care about the response time)
+- Dialogs are typically latency sensitive (we care about the response time)
 - Fire and forget are typically latency insensitive, and can be very high volume

 ## The problem